Workflows

 • The {EVALUATE:} function may be used in this field.
 See the Evaluate page for examples of how to use this function.

-Set Asset Property
+Set Asset Detail Item

 • The {EVALUATE:} function may be used in this field.
 See the Evaluate page for examples of how to use this function.